14 Wall Street: Impact

 At the time of its completion, 14 Wall Street was the world's tallest bank building and the city's third- or fourth-tallest skyscraper.
 14 Wall Street and the nearby Singer Tower, as viewed from Manhattan's waterfront, resembled "the posts of the gigantic 'Gateway of New York.'"
 Cassier's Magazine wrote that the building "presents a beautiful and impressive appearance, free from ornate decoration", though the magazine misattributed the building as being influenced by Egyptian pyramids.
 The building was perceived by several observers as a symbol of the future.
 During the early 20th century, Bankers Trust used imagery of 14 Wall Street in its advertising to depict it as a "tower of strength"; the bank used the icon and slogan until the 1980s.
+Charles Phelps Cushing wrote in 1929 that the building's stepped pyramidal roof was "the meeting place for the midnight frolics of modern jazz sprites".

 The iconography persisted even after the annex was constructed.
 14 Wall Street's likeness became synonymous with capitalism and Wall Street, having been shown in Berenice Abbott's photos as well as the 1921 documentary film Manhatta, and Bankers Trust sent a miniature model of the building to the Panama–Pacific International Exposition in 1915.
 Christopher Gray said that the massive height of 14 Wall Street posed a sharp contrast to the one-story 23 Wall Street, diagonally across Wall and Broad Streets, though both were designed by Trowbridge & Livingston and occupied by J.P.
 Morgan.

 14 Wall Street's pyramidal roof inspired the design of several other buildings.
 Its completion was described as the "beginning of a vogue for the use of a temple or mausoleum" at the top of skyscrapers, utilizing enhanced details or a full depiction of a temple.
 Architecture magazine projected that such a roof "will be used a great many times more".
-Several roofs in Lower Manhattan were influenced by 14 Wall Street's design, including those of 26 Broadway, 60 Wall Street, the annex of 195 Broadway, and the Jewish Museum annex.
+Several roofs in Lower Manhattan were influenced by 14 Wall Street's design, including those of 26 Broadway, 40 Wall Street, 60 Wall Street, the annex of 195 Broadway, and the Jewish Museum annex.
 14 Wall Street's architecture also provided inspiration for buildings in other cities, such as the Union Central Life Insurance Company Building in Cincinnati, the Metropolitan Tower in Chicago, and the Foshay Tower in Minneapolis.

 The New York City Landmarks Preservation Commission designated 14 Wall Street as an official city landmark in January 1997.
 In 2007, the building was designated as a contributing property to the Wall Street Historic District, a National Register of Historic Places district.